opensvc/docs.opensvc.com/source/storage.necism.rst

 The NEC arrays snapshots driver allow multi-target block device replication and support the 'syncresync' action which automates the Snapshot Volume and relink Link Volume.
 An opensvc service can thus easily use a snapshoted set of devices.
 This kind of services are often used for maintenance, pre-production, performance testing environments, where the source device set is used for production.
 The following documentation presents the configuration of such a service.

-A service with only necismsnap sync resources can be defined to drive the snapshots of other servers, just for the benefit of centralised logging and scheduling.
+A service with only necismsnap sync resources can be defined to drive the snapshots of other servers, just for the benefit of centralized logging and scheduling.

 Command set
 ===========